 - We will take all reasonable precautions and follow all safety rules and regulations to maintain a safe environment for our patients, employees, and visitors. - We will take appropriate measures to reduce the risk of violence.
 Unauthorized weapons of any kind are strictly prohibited at Cabell Huntington.
 All workplace violence shall be reported to security at 526-2223.
 Security will contact external law enforcement as deemed necessary. - The unlawful manufacture, distribution, dispensing, use, purchase, sale, possession or consumption of alcohol or drugs, or reporting to work in an intoxicated condition, is strictly prohibited.
 Any violation is grounds for disciplinary action, including termination.
-The restriction on drugs does not apply to employees taking over-the-counter and physician prescribed medication according to direction so long as there is no impact on the individual's ability to safely perform their job duties.
-Marijuana remains illegal as a matter of federal law and therefore the use of marijuana and marijuana products is prohibited by this Standards of Conduct.
-MHN will accommodate individuals who are medically certified to use marijuana by their home state where required to do so by law, but in no case may an employee use or possess marijuana or marijuana products at work or during work time or work while impaired. - We will follow all rules and regulations regarding the disposal of infectious and hazardous waste material. - We will promptly report any existing or potential condition hazardous to human health or the environment, or accidents involving injury to a patient, employee, staff member or visitor to the appropriate supervisor and/or the appropriate oversight entity.
+The restriction on drugs does not apply to employees taking over-the-counter and physician prescribed medication according to direction. - We will follow all rules and regulations regarding the disposal of infectious and hazardous waste material. - We will promptly report any existing or potential condition hazardous to human health or the environment, or accidents involving injury to a patient, employee, staff member or visitor to the appropriate supervisor and/or the appropriate oversight entity.